adityaanand176/lung-cancer-research/README.md

 ## Methods

-We utilize the ViT-base-patch-16-224 attention-based model for image analysis.
+We utilise the ViT-base-patch-16-224 attention-based model for image analysis.
 Vision Transformers (ViT) have shown promising results in various computer vision tasks, and we apply this architecture to our lung cancer dataset to evaluate its effectiveness.

 ## Results